Find Nursing Colleges

 26 Yearly Graduations

 Universidad Metropolitana comes in at #8 on our list of the most popular colleges offering master's degrees in critical care nursing.
 Each year, around 8,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $2,652 per year.
-During the 2020-2021 academic year, 26 people received their master's degree in critical care nursing from UMET.
-About 81% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 26 people received their master's degree in critical care nursing from UMET.
+About 80% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #9